Skip to content

 How can Fire brand improve its Ethical Rating?

 The Good Shopping Guide score is determined by a number of ethical criteria, and Fire’s Ethical Score is based on these criteria.
-Fire has some issues to resolve in order to meet our existing ethical guidelines and qualify for Ethical Accreditation, including Animal Welfare, Human Rights, and Political Donations.
+Fire has some issues to resolve in order to meet our existing ethical guidelines and qualify for Ethical Accreditation, including Other Criticisms, Human Rights, and Political Donations.

 Why not look at The Good Shopping Guide’s Ethical Accreditation if you work for or with a PC, Laptop, or Tablet brand that wants to strengthen its ethical standards and commitment to sustainability or that currently has successful CSR or ESG initiatives?